torri-brooke/PROJECT-ISAIAH-AI-Powered-Frequency-Controlled-Headphones-3D-Sound-Visualization/README.md

 ## Contact

-For questions or feedback, please contact the project maintainers via [harmony-sound-software@proton.me] or submit an issue in the repository.
+For questions or feedback, please contact the project maintainers via [project-isaiah@proton.me] or submit an issue in the repository.